 Section 509.
-Unfunded Debt.-Unfunded debt shall mean obligations of the same or a prior year properly contracted for current expenses (including tax anticipation notes) due and owing, which the taxes and other revenues remaining to be collected in the fiscal year and funds on hand will not be sufficient to pay without a curtailment of municipal services to an extent endangering the health or safety of the public or proper education of school children, and the local government unit either may not legally levy a sufficient tax for the balance of the fiscal year, or a sufficient tax, if legally leviable, would be seriously regressive and not in the public interest.
+Unfunded Debt.-[Unfunded] For the purpose of this article, unfunded debt shall mean obligations of the same or a prior year incurred [or to be incurred] for current expenses (including tax anticipation notes), [when] due and owing or judgments against the local government unit entered by a court of competent jurisdiction after adversary proceedings, for the payment of either of which category the taxes and other revenues remaining to be collected in the fiscal year and funds on hand will not be sufficient [to pay such obligations] without a curtailment of municipal services to an extent endangering the health or safety of the public or proper education of school children, and the local government unit either may not legally levy a sufficient tax for the balance of the fiscal year, or a sufficient tax, if legally leviable, would [be seriously regressive and] not be in the public interest.
+Unfunded debt shall not, however, include debt incurred under this act nor obligations in respect of a project as defined in section 102(c)(12) or incurred in respect of the cost of a project as defined in section 107.

-Section 510.
-Procedure to Fund Unfunded Debt.-Whenever the governing body of a local government unit shall be of opinion that it has outstanding unfunded debt, it may, with the approval of the department, in the cases covered by section 511 of this act, fund such unfunded debt by electoral or by nonelectoral debt within the limits prescribed by Article II of this act, or it may, in the cases covered by section 512 of this act, petition the Commonwealth Court for leave to fund such unfunded debt pursuant to the provisions of this Article V.
+[Section 510.
+Procedure to Fund Unfunded Debt.-Whenever the governing body of a local government unit shall be of opinion that it has outstanding unfunded debt, it may, with the approval of the department, in the cases covered by section 511 of this act, fund such unfunded debt by electoral or by nonelectoral debt within the limits prescribed by Article II of this act, or it may, in the cases covered by section 512 of this act, petition the court of common pleas of the county where the local government unit is located for leave to fund such unfunded debt pursuant to the provisions of this Article V.]